AnaBondiguel/babyessentials/README.md

 I used Heroku for application deployment.
 Firstly, I created my account for Heroku.
 Secondly, I connected my baby essentials repository to Heroku so that I can git push application for updating my repository as well as the Heroku stage app.
 Finally, I would promote my stage app to the production.

 ### Stripe for payment service
 I used Stripe to handle credit card data and redirect the customer's browser after payment is completed.
-Firstly, I setup Stripe account and got the API keys.
-Secondly, I bundled Stripe gem and setup the credentials file, and also created a Stripe.rb file in config/initializer.
-Thirdly, I created Stripe session in the listings_controller and added the "buy" button and the Stripe string in the views/listings/show.html.erb.
-Fourthly, I created payment success in the orders_controller and views/orders/success.html.erb.
+Firstly, I setup Stripe account and got the publishable and secret API keys.
+Secondly, I bundled Stripe gem and setup the credentials file, and also created a stripe.rb file in config/initializer.
+Thirdly, I created Stripe session in the listings_controller, so the show action will render the single order and I can add "buy now" button there.
+The session will store which user is going to buy item for which listing.
+All this information must be sent in the session and Stripe will connect the created session with our business in our Stripe account.
+Fourthly, I added the "buy now" button and the stripe string in the views/listings/show.html.erb.
+I want to render a "but now" button and run an order when button is clicked.
+This step have been done with Javascript.
+Fifththly, I created payment success in the orders_controller and views/orders/success.html.erb.
 Finally, I defined routes for the "payment success" view and ensured the root route that was correct.
 Then I did check whether the payment with a test credit card was correct or not.

 ### Webhook for tracking the purchase
 I used Webhook to track customers payment if the customers loss internect connection after payment and verify the person has truly made a purchase and isn't just faking the data in the URL.
 Firstly, I went to Stripe dashboard and added endpoint, and registered the account in Ultrahook to get the API key.
-Secondly, I installed gem for Ultrahook and run ultrahook in my terminal (ultrahook stripe 3000), then copied and pasted the URL into the endpoint in the Stripe dashboard.
-Thridly, I added the Webhook route in route.rb.
+Ultrahook is a gem that provides an internet reachable URL from our computer that then forwards the request on to our localhost.
+Secondly, I installed the gem for Ultrahook and run ultrahook in my terminal (ultrahook stripe 3000), then copied and pasted the URL into the endpoint in the Stripe dashboard.
+Thridly, I added the Webhook route in the route.rb.
 Finally, I added the Webhook action in the orders controller.

 ### Facebook for application login feature
 I followed the documentation [https://github.com/heartcombo/devise/wiki/OmniAuth:-Overview](https://github.com/heartcombo/devise/wiki/OmniAuth:-Overview) to set gems and code on my VS code.
-I got App ID and App scret from the developer Facebook.
+I got App ID and App scret from the developer Facebook and added them into my config/initializers/devise.rb.
+In addition, I created a omniauth_callbacks_controller and make my model (user.rb) omniaythable.
+Moreover, I went to the route.rb and added route for Omniauth and added Facebook authentication into my _nav.html.erb.
+Then I implemented the callback as an action for Facebook provider in the omniauth_callbacks_controller.
+Furthermore, I implemented the from_omniauth method in my model (user.rb).
+This method tries to find an existing user by the provider and uid fields.
+If no user is found, a new one is created with a random password and some extra information.
+I also implemented new_with_session in my model to copy the Facebook email if available.
+This is because Devise's RegistrationsController by default calls User.new_with_session before building a resource.
+This means that, we need to copy data from session whenever a user is initialized before sign up.

 # R17.
 Describe your projects models in terms of the relationships (active record associations) they have with each other
 1. A user account has none or many orders for the listing items (people may hold an account but not have to buy or sell anything).
 However, an order has to have a user_id (people can buy or sell without a user account).
 The relationships are associated through ‘user_id’ on the Users table and creating ‘buyer_id’ and ‘seller_id’ through other tables.